Start with the evidence file, not the law library

 Current-law planning note

-Choose your situation
+Choose your evidence problem

 No inventory exists

-Create the controlled register before debating obligations.
+Create the controlled list of AI systems before debating obligations.

 Open inventory fields →Vendor evidence is weak